Beneficial Insects 101

 If effectiveness isn’t a good enough reason, maybe safe food will cause you to try insect predators & parasites.
 Interest in organic gardening and a growing demand for pesticide-free foods has exploded in recent years.
 Even carefully washed vegetables can still contain the chemicals that were sprayed on them at the farm.
 Families want to know that the food they eat is safe.

-While organic used to mean expensive, natural pest solutions are getting cheaper by the minute while pesticide costs — driven by resistance and regulatory action — are going through the roof.
+While organic used to mean expensive, organic pest solutions are getting cheaper by the minute while pesticide costs — driven by resistance and regulatory action — are going through the roof.

 What About the Home Garden?